presidential-innovation-fellows/mygov/_posts/2012-09-18-your-filename.md

 * Provides a consistent browsing experience via a persistent navigation bar that snaps to bottom of site, which includes easy access to MyGov profile and other relevant info.
 * Embeddable widget that provides contextual information for users while browsing any government website.

-**5. MyGov alerts and notifications**

-* Delivers opt-in alerts, notifications, and related content to people.

 More to come in the next few weeks of what this all will look and feel like.